Chart Color Schemes

 Buninyong is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Buninyong's dwelling structures, as per the latest Census, consisted of 96.5% houses and 3.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Non-Metro Vic.'s structure of 90.1% houses and 9.9% other dwellings.
+In Buninyong, as per the latest Census, 96.5% of dwellings were houses, with the remaining 3.5% being semi-detached, apartments, or other types.
+This compares to Regional Vic.'s 90.1% houses and 9.9% other dwellings.
 Home ownership in Buninyong stood at 48.1%, with mortgaged dwellings at 38.7% and rented ones at 13.2%.
-The median monthly mortgage repayment was $1,733, higher than Non-Metro Vic.'s average of $1,430.
-The median weekly rent in Buninyong was $305, compared to Non-Metro Vic.'s $285.
-Nationally, Buninyong's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+The median monthly mortgage repayment was $1,733, higher than Regional Vic.'s average of $1,430.
+Median weekly rent in Buninyong was $305, compared to Regional Vic.'s $285.
+Nationally, Buninyong's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing